MSRConnections/Azure-training-course/Content/BigData/Hadoop and Spark on Linux HOL/Hadoop and Spark on Linux HOL.md

 In 2014, Gartner, Inc., a leading information research company, predicted that in 2015 there would be [4.9 billion connected "things"](http://www.gartner.com/newsroom/id/2905717) in use.
 When you consider that all those "things" are running serious amounts of software producing equally serious amounts of data, you begin to understand the true implications of **BIG DATA**.
 Data is being collected in ever-escalating volumes, at increasingly high velocities, and in a widening variety of formats, and it's being used in increasingly diverse semantic contexts.
 "Data" used to be something stored in a table in a SQL database, but today it can be a sensor reading, a tweet from Twitter, a GPS location, or almost anything else you can imagine.
 The challenge for information scientists is to make sense of that data.

 An increasingly popular tool for analyzing big data is [Apache Hadoop](https://hadoop.apache.org/).
 In a nutshell, Hadoop "...is a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models."
-HDInsight is the Azure implementation of Hadoop, Spark, HBase, and Storm with tools such as Ambari, Storm, Spark Pig, and Hive thrown in to perform advanced big data analysis.
-HDInsight can spin up Hadoop clusters for you using either Linux or Windows as the underlying operating system.
+Hadoop is frequently combined with other open-source frameworks such as [Apache Spark](http://spark.apache.org/), [Apache HBase](http://hbase.apache.org/), and [Apache Storm](https://storm.apache.org/) to increase its capabilities and performance.
+[Azure HDInsight](http://azure.microsoft.com/en-us/services/hdinsight/) is the Azure implementation of Hadoop, Spark, HBase, and Storm, with tools such as Ambari, Storm, Spark Pig, and Hive thrown in to provide a comprehensive and high-performance solution for advanced big-data analytics.
+HDInsight can spin up Hadoop clusters for you using either Linux or Windows as the underlying operating system, and it integrates with popular business-intelligence tools such as Microsoft Excel, SQL Server Analysis Services, and SQL Server Reporting Services.

-Even if you are experienced running your own hardware Hadoop clusters, you will find this lab valuable because it acquaints you with the process of running and managing HDInsight on Azure.
-Once your HDInsight Hadoop cluster is provisioned and running, most of the operations you perform on it are identical to the ones you perform on you own hardware.
-The primary difference is that the Hadoop implementation in Azure uses Azure blob storage as the Hadoop Distributed File System (HDFS).
+Even if you are experienced running your own hardware Hadoop clusters, you will find this lab valuable because it acquaints you with the process of running and managing Hadoop clusters provisioned by HDInsight.
+Once your HDInsight Hadoop cluster is running, most of the operations you perform on it are identical to the ones you would perform on you own hardware.
+The primary difference is that Azure's Hadoop implementation uses Azure blob storage as backing for the Hadoop Distributed File System (HDFS).

 This hands-on lab focuses on using HDInsight with Hadoop running on Linux clusters.
-There's another parallel lab that does these same steps using Hadoop Windows clusters.
+If you would prefer to experiment with HDInsight on Windows clusters, a separate but parallel hands-on lab is provided for doing just that.

 <a name="Objectives"></a>
 ### Objectives ###